levidsmith/clone_github_repos/readme.txt

 clone_git_repos.rb
-2020 Levi D. Smith - Levi D. Smith
+2020 Levi D. Smith - levidsmith.com

 Loops through all of the public and private repositories for a user, and clones them to the local system